-Tunitas Creek Beach Improvement Project County of San Mateo, Parks Department Mitigation Monitoring & Reporting Program Action/ Mitigation Impact Mitigation Measure Mitigation Action(s) Oversight Timing Responsibility Impact BIO-4: If BIO-4A: If construction activities occur between February Contractor to schedule No more than 7 Oualified conducted during the 1 and August 31, pre-activity survey for nesting birds construction activities days prior to the biologist to nesting season (typically (special-status and common bird species) shall be conducted outside of nesting season initiation of conduct surveys defined by as February 1 by a qualified biologist to ensure that no nests would be (between September 1 and establish ground to August 31), project disturbed during project implementation.
-These surveys and January 31).
-If disturbing buffer zones; activities could impact shall be conducted no more than seven days prior to the construction cannot be activities. oversight by nesting birds by removing initiation of construction activities.
-During this survey, the rescheduled, qualified County. vegetation or structures biologist shall inspect all trees and other potential nesting biologist to conduct habitats (e.g., trees, shrubs, coastal strand, coastal dunes, preconstruction surveys containing active nests and/or causing nest structures) in and immediately adjacent to the impact areas and establish for nests.
-If an active nest is found sufficiently close to work construction-free buffer abandonment and areas to be disturbed by these activities, the biologist shall subsequent reproductive zones as needed. failure due to prolonged determine the extent of a construction-free buffer zone to be established around the nest (typically 300 feet for raptors loud construction noise. and 100 feet for other species), to ensure that no nests of This impact can be reduced to a less-thanspecies protected by the Migratory Bird Treaty Act and/or significant level with California Fish and Game Code would be disturbed during implementation of project implementation.
-The boundary of each buffer zone shall be marked with fencing, flagging, or other easily Mitigation Measure BIOidentifiable marking if construction work occurs 4. immediately outside the buffer zone.
+Tunitas Creek Beach Improvement Project County of San Mateo, Parks Department Mitigation Monitoring & Reporting Program Impact Mitigation Measure Mitigation Action(s) Mitigation Timing Action/ Oversight Responsibility Impact BIO-4: If conducted during the nesting season (typically defined by as February 1 to August 31), project activities could impact nesting birds by removing vegetation or structures containing active nests and/or causing nest abandonment and subsequent reproductive failure due to prolonged loud construction noise.
+This impact can be reduced to a less-than- significant level with implementation of Mitigation Measure BIO- 4.
+BIO-4A: If construction activities occur between February 1 and August 31, pre-activity survey for nesting birds (special-status and common bird species) shall be conducted by a qualified biologist to ensure that no nests would be disturbed during project implementation.
+These surveys shall be conducted no more than seven days prior to the initiation of construction activities.
+During this survey, the biologist shall inspect all trees and other potential nesting habitats (e.g., trees, shrubs, coastal strand, coastal dunes, structures) in and immediately adjacent to the impact areas for nests.
+If an active nest is found sufficiently close to work areas to be disturbed by these activities, the biologist shall determine the extent of a construction-free buffer zone to be established around the nest (typically 300 feet for raptors and 100 feet for other species), to ensure that no nests of species protected by the Migratory Bird Treaty Act and/or California Fish and Game Code would be disturbed during project implementation.
+The boundary of each buffer zone shall be marked with fencing, flagging, or other easily identifiable marking if construction work occurs immediately outside the buffer zone.
 No trees or shrubs shall be disturbed that contain active bird nests until all eggs have hatched, and young have fully fledged (are no longer being fed by the adults and have completely left the nest site), or if the nest is determined by the biologist to no longer be active.
-If possible, all potential nesting substrates (e.g., bushes, trees, grasses, and other vegetation) that are planned for construction activities prior to the removal as part of the project shall be removed prior to the start of the nesting season (e.g., prior to February 1).
-BIO-4B: To the extent feasible, construction activities within 600 feet of suitable snowy ployer breeding habitat
+If possible, all potential nesting substrates (e.g., bushes, trees, grasses, and other vegetation) that are planned for removal as part of the project shall be removed prior to the start of the nesting season (e.g., prior to February 1).
+Contractor to schedule construction activities outside of nesting season (between September 1 and January 31).
+If construction cannot be rescheduled, qualified biologist to conduct preconstruction surveys and establish construction-free buffer zones as needed.
+No more than 7 days prior to the initiation of ground disturbing activities.
+Qualified biologist to conduct surveys and establish buffer zones; oversight by County.
+BIO-4B: To the extent feasible, construction activities within 600 feet of suitable snowy plover breeding habitat Contractor to schedule construction activities Within 7 days prior to the Qualified biologist to